sijokuruvilla/skg_blog/pages/evernote.md

 ---
 layout: page
-title: Glimpses of a mature work culture
 permalink: /evernote
 ---

+# Glimpses of a mature work culture

 **Published on April 4, 2014**